psp515/psp515/README.md

     	new ProgrammingLanguage("C#", true, "My first programming language, mostly used for Xamarin / .NET MAUI / console apps.
 I Really like it."), new ProgrammingLanguage("Python", true, "I met it a bit before studies and extended my knowledge on them."), new ProgrammingLanguage("C", false, "I met it on studies.
 I didn't enjoy writing in it.
-Yet it really helped to understand few things."), new ProgrammingLanguage("C++", false, "I used it on my first intersip."), };
+Yet it really helped to understand few things."), new ProgrammingLanguage("C++", true, "I used it on my first intersip."), };

     public List<Game> FavouriteGames => new List<Game>